Do You Now That The Most Dangerous Creature On The Planet Can Be Killed With A Rolled Up Newspaper?

 Get rid of standing water on your property.
 These are breeding sites for mosquitoes.
 If you have fewer mosquitoes breeding in your yard, you'll have fewer bites.

-Professional mosquito abatement can get rid of adult mosquitoes on your property as well as the eggs they leave on your property.
+Professional mosquito abatement can get rid of adult mosquitoes on your property as well as the eggs.
 When you have proactive treatments that kill eggs, you won't have an army of mosquitoes hatching every time it rains.

 Avoiding Bites When You're Out In Nature